TCCON/ggg-rs/book/src/postproc/write_public_netcdf/xgas_discovery.md

 You can disable this by setting `xgas_rules = false` in the [`[defaults]`](/write_public_netcdf/defaults.html) section of the config.
 This rule is designed to match basic Xgas variables, e.g., "xch4", "xn2o", etc.

-The rules also include default settings for the prior profile, prior column average, averaging kernel (and its slant Xgas bins), and the traceability scale.
-These can be specified the same way as described [in the Xgases ancillary subsection](/write_public_netcdf/explicit_xgases.html#ancillary-variable-specifications), and the defaults are the same as well.

 An example of a regular expression rule that uses the default ways to infer its ancillary variables is:

 ```toml